-Coops are typically play-based preschools.
-The majority of time is spent in free choice time – there are a number of typical “stations” in the room, such as: a dress-up corner, pretend kitchen, block play area, sensory table, drawing table, trains, and a book area.
-Plus, each day, the teacher prepares special activities for the day (invitations to play), such as art projects or nature explorations.
+Co-ops are typically play-based preschools.
+The majority of time is spent in free choice time – there are a number of “stations” in the room, such as: a dress-up corner, pretend kitchen, dress-up clothes, block play area, sensory table, writing table, trains, equipment for large motor play, a science / nature station and a book area.
+Plus, each day, the teacher prepares special activities for the day (invitations to play), such as art projects or science experiments.
 The children choose which of these things to explore and for how long.
-There is typically also a group play time – often outdoors.
+There is typically an outdoor playtime.
 There is also usually a group time where kids practice essential school readiness skills such as: sitting still, paying attention, and following directions.
 The mix of activities is chosen to help children learn all the essential kindergarten readiness skills.

 Although they may introduce developmentally appropriate pre-academic skills (such as the alphabet, counting, days of the week, using scissors, pencils and so on) they are not academic preschools.
 (Read here about why preschools don’t need to be academic…)

 It varies a little between schools, but typically, if you have a three year old, they would attend two days a week (for a 2 – 3 hour session).
 You would work in the classroom a couple days each month, and drop off on the other days.
 If you have a four year old, they would attend three days a week, and you would assist in the classroom 2 – 3 times a month.
 Classroom assistants supervise kids at play, help with craft activities, read to kids, or assist with snack time.
 You would also occasionally be asked to provide snack for the kids.